 Hardware

-On the whole, prices for screens in the digital signage industry and consumer-grade screens have fallen noticeably in the last few years.
-This has made the technology more widely available, allowing more users to take advantage of the technology.
+On the whole, prices for screens in the digital signage industry have fallen noticeably in the last few years.
+This has made the technology more widely accessible, allowing more users to take advantage of the technology.
+Bus stop screens, however, tend to sit on the higher end of pricing compared to a standard digital display.

 Software